LeonNimoy/LeonNimoy/README.md

 ● Stacks that I'm familiar with 💻:

--MySQL;
+- MySQL;
--PostgresSQL;
+- PostgresSQL;
--React.js;
+- React.js;
--Node.js;
+- Node.js;
--JavaScript;
+- JavaScript;
--Bootstrap
+- Bootstrap
--CSS;
+- CSS;
--HTML.
+- HTML.

 ● Also, quickly, update about my professional background:

-*Ex Accounting Student and Trainee of Assurance at Grant Thorton;
+* Ex Accounting Student and Trainee of Assurance at Grant Thorton;
-*I also worked on the sector of Labor, Labor Justice, and Internal Audit.
+* I also worked on the sector of Labor, Labor Justice, and Internal Audit.

 For more info: